Omar Sowunmi

 Omar Kolawole Olufemi Sowunmi (born 7 November 1995) is an English footballer who plays as a defender for club Bromley.
 Primarily a defender, Sowunmi has played as a striker in the past.

 Career

 Ipswich Town

 Born in Colchester, Essex, Sowunmi is a graduate of the Ipswich Town academy, after impressing for the club's U18 and U21 sides he was rewarded with a one-year professional contract upon the completion of his academy scholarship in May 2014.
 On 17 October 2014, Sowunmi joined Conference National side Braintree Town on a month's youth loan.
 Sowunmi made four appearances in all competitions during his month on loan with the Essex side before returning to Ipswich in November.
-He then joined Conference South side Lowestoft Town on loan in January 2015.
-Sowunmi loan was eventually extended to the end of the 2014–15 season and he made a total of fifteen league appearances for Lowestoft, and appeared twice and scored in the final of the Suffolk Premier Cup.
+He then joined Conference North side Lowestoft Town on loan in January 2015.
+Sowunmi's loan was eventually extended to the end of the 2014–15 season and he made a total of fifteen league appearances for Lowestoft, and appeared twice and scored in the final of the Suffolk Premier Cup.